absorensen/numbers_go_brrrr/m1_memory_hierarchies/s8_exercises.md

 In the case of the multiply connected nodes, can you come up with a structural solution which allows us to make arbitrary graphs in a garbage collected setting or safe in a C++/Rust setting?

+??? note "Hints"

+    * Could you use a combination of strong and weak pointers?
+    * Could you make a version which depended on indices in an array instead?

 ## m1::e3 - Gathering Histograms
 Extend the program in ```code::gpu_histogram``` with a shader which uses the gathering paradigm, instead of scattering.